mcu-tools/mcuboot/docs/readme-espressif.md

 The Secure Boot implementation is based on
-[IDF's Secure Boot V2](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v2.html), is hardware-assisted and RSA based, and has the role for ensuring that only authorized code will be executed on the device.
+[IDF's Secure Boot V2](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v2.html), is hardware-assisted and RSA based - except ESP32-C2 that uses ECDSA signing scheme - and has the role for ensuring that only authorized code will be executed on the device.
 This is done through bootloader signature checking by the ROM bootloader.

 ***Note***: ROM bootloader is the First Stage Bootloader, while the Espressif MCUboot port is the Second Stage Bootloader.

-***Note***: Currently on MCUboot Espressif Port, the Secure Boot V2 for ESP32-C2 is not supported yet.

 ### [Building bootloader with Secure Boot](#building-bootloader-with-secure-boot)